-The PMP Exam time limit is four hours.
+The PMP Exam time limit is 230 minutes.

-During these four hours have to answer 200 often very difficult, multiple-choice questions about situations in project management.
-It's stressful, demanding, you only have 72 seconds to select the correct answer and every wrong choice counts against you!
+During these nearly four hours you have to answer 180 often very difficult, multiple-choice questions about situations in project management.
+It's stressful, demanding, you only have 76 seconds to select the correct answer and every wrong choice counts against you!